 We INFJs are rather different when it comes to procrastinating.
 As we have Judging (J) as our preference, we like to have things planned out unlike the Perceivers (P).
 We don’t like to do things last minute as it’s too stressful for us.
 Also, unlike INFP, we don’t like to have too many open projects.
 We like to have things decided or completed so that we can move to the next thing.
 We don’t like leaving things hanging.

 So what does an INFJ procrastinate on then?

 One of the things that I, as an INFJ, tends to procrastinate on is socializing with others.
 Sometimes, I will have conversations with my friends in my head but I don’t contact them.

-Since young, I have this habit of talking to myself.
+Growing up, I have this habit of talking to myself.
 I guess partly it’s because there was no one around in the family that truly resonated with the intuitive side of me, other than perhaps my INFP brother.
 But even when we talk, we don’t talk anything deep too.
 So sometimes, it’s easier to imagine a conversation than finding someone that can have a deep conversation with me.